Table of Contents

-Every second counts regarding page speed, significantly when speed can directly affect the user experience of your customers and your search engine ranking.
+Every second counts regarding page speed, significantly when speed can directly affect your customers’ user experience and your search engine ranking.
 Slow page loading times are standard for WordPress websites, and it can take time to figure out where the problems lie.

-However, faster pages both rank and convert better, so you need to do all you can to boost the speed of your WordPress site.
+However, faster pages rank and convert better, so you need to boost the speed of your WordPress site.

 As a simple starting point, here are five areas to investigate and improve upon.